 This long term journey is only one of the ways he demonstrates his desire to help people as much as he can.

-“At nextgen wellness group, Chiropractic is one of the specialties we offer.
+“At Nextgen Pain & Injury Clinic, Chiropractic is one of the specialties we offer.
 Through chiropractic care we are able to see the patient health as more than a symptom.
 We try to help through adjustments and many other practices so that they can feel overall wellness.
 We don’t just look at the foot, we look at spine, the knee and everything since each is interconnected to a whole health approach.”